GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 ### The `writableStrategy` and `readableStrategy` queueing strategies

-The second and third optional argument to the `TransformStream()` constructor takes optional `writableStrategy` and `readableStrategy` queueing strategies.
+The second and third optional parameters of the `TransformStream()` constructor takes optional `writableStrategy` and `readableStrategy` queueing strategies.
 They are defined as outlined in the [readable](/streams/#the-queuingstrategy) and the [writable](/streams/#the-queuingstrategy-2) stream sections respectively.